dbactual/thomaspaine-www/content/aboutpaine/sherman-copy-di.md

 While the discovery of this manuscript is exciting to scholars of early American history as a tangible artifact used during the creation of the Declaration, its significance extends beyond as it offers clues to our understanding of the creation of the Declaration of Independence in June, 1776.
-It offers unique insight into the drafting process, which is evidenced by editing within the manuscript via the purposeful over-scripting of lowercase characters with uppercase letters.
+It offers unique insight into the drafting process, evidenced by editing within the manuscript via the purposeful over-scripting of lowercase characters with uppercase letters.
 Interestingly, this working Declaration manuscript also contains an inscription that potentially demonstrates Thomas Paine's direct influence and involvement in its drafting process.
 The notion of Thomas Paine's involvement in the drafting of the Declaration is not a newly formulated hypothesis; rather, historians and scholars have debated the possibility of his direct involvement for the better portion of the last two centuries.
 Multiple authors have written on the subject, including Moody (1872), Van der Weyde (1911), Lewis (1947), and more recently, Smith & Rickards (2007).<a href="#footnotes">(1)<a>   Despite these previous